INFOSYS221-2021/lab-02-team-1-1/README.md

 Find the most convenient path from Silo Park to Business School.
 Organise a group meeting to discuss project ideas for INFOSYS 221.

-Use maps to find the best solution for elimination, visualising different branches/options
+Silo Park Problem: Use maps to find the best solution for elimination, visualising different branches/options